aws/eks-anywhere/designs/full-cluster-lifecycle-api-cloudstack.md

   The validator requires cloudstack credential to build cmk.
 Our current CLI reads credential from env, and has a validation that accept new credential but not allowing existing credential update.

-    1. Read credentials from existing secrets which requires customers to add additional secrets.
-We also need to add a mechanism to prevent customers from update existing secrets.
-    2. (preferred) Read credentials from env like current CLI flow, which could prevent customers from updating credentials and also is an easy way to add new credentials.
+    1. (preferred) Read credentials from existing secrets.
+Customers would need to update k8s secrets object manually.
+Our [current mechanism](https://github.com/aws/eks-anywhere/blob/main/designs/cloudstack-multiple-endpoints.md?plain=1#L187)) doesn't allow users to update cluster and secrets at the same time as a safeguard.
+But for controller, users naturally can't perform those two operations at the same time, so it won't be a problem.
+    2. Read credentials from env.
+This the credentials are call captured as a single env var so there's limitation to only store one and hard to rotate.

 * **Where to build validator**

     We can use the [validator factory](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator_registry.go#L25) to pass validatorRegistry to controller, so the validator is built in every reconcile loop.

+* **Datacenter Reconciler**

   We’ll have CloudStackDatacenterReconciler to validate and update corresponding status and failure message.

+* **Cluster Reconciler**
 ```
-func (r *Reconciler) Reconcile(ctx context.Context, log logr.Logger, cluster *anywherev1.Cluster) (controller.Result, error) {
+func (r *CloudstackReconciler) Reconcile(ctx context.Context, log logr.Logger, cluster *anywherev1.Cluster) (controller.Result, error) {
     log = log.WithValues("provider", "cloudstack")
     clusterSpec, err := c.BuildSpec(ctx, clientutil.NewKubeClient(r.client), cluster)
     if err != nil {